Skip To Main Content

 Consequences may include:

-• Conference with parent, child, teacher and counselor/Dean of Students
+• Conference with the parent, child, teacher, and counselor or Dean of Students (depending on the offense)

 LEVEL THREE

-Level Three infractions will be dealt with by the Head of Lower School and/or the Head of School.
+Level Three infractions will be dealt with by the Lower School Division Head.
 A parent meeting will be required.

 Examples include: